Friday, June 16, 2017

 We saw a 27-foot elevator that was lit up with red, green, and blue lights.

-We paid ten dollars to ride the elevator to the top while listening to a pre-recording about the store and catching a big fish.
+We paid ten dollars to ride the elevator to the top, where we listened to a pre-recording about the store and caught a big fish.

-We exited the elevator into a restaurant where we were greeted by a hostess.
-She asked us if we wanted to eat at the restaurant or if we just wanted to take the breathtaking view of Memphis.
+We exited the elevator into a restaurant, where we were greeted by a hostess.
+She asked us if we wanted to eat at the restaurant or just take in the breathtaking view of Memphis.

 We said we just wanted to walk out onto the balcony and see the view below.